 On May 18, 1999, St. Cloud filed a petition and resolution requesting that certain property located within St. Augusta Township be annexed to St. Cloud.
 The property is more specifically described in Finding of Fact number six.
 The request to annex portions of St. Augusta Township to the City of St. Cloud is granted.
 The legal standards governing annexation of unincorporated property to an existing municipality are found in Minn.
 Stat. § 414.031.
-The statute sets out fourteen factors that must be considered in arriving at a determination.
-The factors are nearly identical to those that must be considered in an incorporation case under Minn.
+The statute sets out fourteen factors that must be considered in an incorporation case under Minn.
 Stat. § 414.02.
 Findings on each of these factors have been made based on the evidence submitted in the record.